Prandr/XDMA_Tutorial/README.md

 The driver allows to adjust the names of character devices with compile options for better overview and to reflect application.
 It is highly recommended to run `make help` to learn about these and many other configuration options for the driver.

-All interfaces are accessed by writing to or reading from them.
+All interfaces are accessed with `write`, `read`, `lseek`, `pwrite`, `pread` system calls as appropriate.
 See following sections for specifics for each device.
+C Library functions from `stdio.h` like `fread` should be avoided, as they can cause undesireable side effects.
 Note that the Linux kernel limits file operations to ~2 GB.
 The driver provides a way to circumvent this limitation for DMA devices by allowing to [submit the DMA transfer requests over `ioctl` system call](#dma-transfers-with-ioctl).

 ## Software Access to AXI Stream Blocks